Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Discussion

 The ARMA analysis (Table \ref{table 1.}) supports our viewpoint by demonstrating a substantial increase in the respective group’s intragroup diversity when the group's \textit{C}-\textit{H} movement is directed towards a balance (synchronous increases in \textit{C} and \textit{H}).
 Moreover, the results of this study empirically confirm that the intragroup image diversity varies depending on the locations in the \textit{C}-\textit{H} plane, further indicating the heterogeneity of image representations and local stylistic diversity of the \textit{C}-\textit{H} space.
 Therefore, from a collective rather than an individualist perspective, we assume that the optimal \textit{C}-\textit{H} condition for the greatest intragroup diversity and emergence of a certain style will be revealed when a group sets a balance between attempts to escape the conventionally dense \textit{C}-\textit{H} area (moving toward high \textit{C} and low \textit{H} areas) and attempts to remain in the \textit{C}-\textit{H} area where diversity can be expressed (low \textit{C} and high \textit{H}).

+Building on the study by Sigaki \textit{et al}. \cite{sigaki2018history}, our research provides a novel perspective on contemporary visual art disciplines by positioning user-generated artworks within the complexity-entropy (\textit{C}-\textit{H}) space.
+This framework quantifies stylization while revealing diversity and coherence within artistic groups.
+Our work extends the analysis of \textit{C}-\textit{H} trajectories of visual art stylization from the early 20th century to the 1970s, confirming an intensified tendency of contemporary visual artworks to shift toward the upper-left region within the given \textit{C}-\textit{H} framework.
+By situating our findings within art history, parallels can be drawn with earlier work that used neural networks to trace artistic influences across historical movements \cite{narag2021discovering}, as both approaches highlight how stylistic diversity reflects creative innovation and adherence to group norms.
+Similarly, our entropy-based analysis aligns with a study that applied spatial entropy to landscape analysis \cite{papadimitriou2022spatial}, underscoring entropy's utility in analyzing structural and compositional diversity across different contexts.

+Our research also complements the findings of Valensise \textit{et al}. \cite{valensise2021entropy}, who used the \textit{C}-\textit{H} plane to analyze meme evolution, highlighting how community-driven curation fosters a balance between novelty and conformity.
+This dynamic is evident in curated subsets like DeviantArt’s “\textit{Daily Deviation}” and Bēhance’s “\textit{Best of Bēhance},” which mirror the evolutionary patterns of digital culture.
+Additionally, our work aligns with Deng \textit{et al}. \cite{deng2020exploring}, who examined representativity in art paintings.
+Their study underscores the challenges of quantifying art’s diversity while preserving its nuanced cultural significance.
+By extending these efforts to contemporary digital art, we bridge historical and modern perspectives, demonstrating how user-generated art mirrors broader trends in collective artistic evolution.

-Possible limitations of our study include the possibility of selection bias in our data and methodologies for measuring image similarity.
-Although our dataset contains works by artists across the world, it is dominated by Western artists and is primarily composed of two-dimensional visual artworks.
-We are also aware that the curated user-generated visual artworks on DeviantArt and Bēhance are likely to represent merely a small portion of a colossal evolution occurring in contemporary visual art disciplines.
-Regarding our image similarity measures, despite the fact that the ResNet-18 architecture and SIFT capture multi-level image features, there are numerous other possible combinations of methods that capture various spatial image characteristics.
-Comparing diversity and creativity across different spaces of representation could be an intriguing future research topic.
+Meanwhile, our study has several limitations, including potential selection bias in our data and the methodologies used for measuring image similarity.
+While our dataset includes works by artists from around the world, it is predominantly composed of two-dimensional visual artworks created by Western artists.
+Furthermore, the curated user-generated artworks on DeviantArt and Bēhance during the specified time period likely represent only a fraction of the vast and dynamic evolution occurring within contemporary visual art disciplines.

+As platforms showcasing global creativity, their curated collections are expected to result in cultural and social diversity.
+However, many independently operated platforms within specific cultural contexts remain unexplored, presenting valuable opportunities for further research.
+Future studies could address these limitations by incorporating a broader range of data sources, including other social media and regional art-sharing platforms, to enhance the representation of global artistic and cultural diversity, and to validate and expand upon our findings.